By Jason Kelly

 CUI Devices' AMT21 Series encoder, which is designed for connection to an RS-485 serial bus, is connected using four pins comprising power, ground, and the two differential connections.
 The default protocol is 8N1 (8 data bits, no parity, 1 stop bit), where the two lower bits define the command given to the encoder and the remaining bits contain the encoder address.
 This allows up to 64 encoders to share the bus.
 When the controller puts in an encoder address and command to read the position data (or number of turns, for a multi-turn encoder) on the bus, the target encoder responds within three microseconds.
 There are also two extended commands for setting the zero position and resetting the encoder.

 SSI is typically a synchronous simplex one-way master-slave communication protocol that uses differential signaling and has no chip-select signal.
 This enables a simple and low-cost connection to the encoder, with dynamic speed adjustment, all while benefiting from the high noise resistance of a differential connection.

-CUI's AMT23 series absolute encoder implements a variation of SSI that can save one wire by featuring single-ended communication and using a chip-select connection to let the host activate individual encoders on the bus.
+CUI Devices' AMT23 series absolute encoder implements a variation of SSI that can save one wire by featuring single-ended communication and using a chip-select connection to let the host activate individual encoders on the bus.
 Unlike SPI, the host does not send commands.
 The encoder responds purely by putting position data on the bus, simplifying the interface between the host and encoders.
-CUI's SSI interface is compatible with off-the-shelf SSI controllers that feature chip-select.
+CUI Devices' SSI interface is compatible with off-the-shelf SSI controllers that feature chip-select.
 Typical connection lengths and noise performance are similar to SPI.